 Francesca Lanz is lecturer in interior architecture and exhibition design at the Department of Architecture and Urban Studies of Politecnico di Milano.
 She is contributing to TRACES carrying on research in the field of museography and working as dissemination manager.Politecnico di Milano

-Linda Fibiger is a Lecturer in Human Osteoarchaeology at the University of Edinburgh and Programme director of the MSc in Human Osteoarchaeology.
+Linda Fibiger is a Senior Lecturer in Human Osteoarchaeology at the University of Edinburgh and Programme director of the MSc in Human Osteoarchaeology.
 Her research focuses on conflict and violence, past lifeways and ethics and standards within bioarchaeology.
 She is contributing to TRACES on the Creative Co-Production “Dead images”.University of Edinburgh

 Suzana Milevska is an art historian, theorist of visual art and culture and curator from Skopje, Macedonia.
 She is a research fellow at Politecnico di Milano, and principal investigator for the TRACES research field “Artistic Research: Creative Co-Production Beyond Intervention”.Politecnico di Milano